 If we compare the assumptions of the Wilcoxon test to the Sign Test, the Wilcoxon test requires the distribution to be symmetric.
-For example, we could make conclusions for the IRS data using the Wilcoxon test because the data is right-skewed.
+For example, we should not be making conclusions for the IRS data using the Wilcoxon test because the data is right-skewed.

 The test statistic is typically denoted as \(W\).
 We will not go into details on how this statistic is found as it involves ranks.

 One-Sample Wilcoxon Test Section

 - Choose Stat > Nonparametrics > 1-sample Wilcoxon

 - Enter the 'variable', the 'hypothesized value', and the correct 'alternative'.